filipekojak88/pands-weekly-tasks/README.md

 This accounts.py program is a Python script that mimics the security approach that is used by banks when displaying the account number to users.
 In this program the users are prompted to input their account number and the program displays the last four digits of the account number while replacing the other digits by X.
-The program workflow follow the steps:
+The program workflow follows the steps:

 <ol>
 <li>User is prompt to input their account number.</li>